 With a dry and crumbly texture similar to shortbread, the cookies freeze well for make-ahead convenience.
 Theoretically, you can store them in an airtight container on the counter for up to a week, but good luck getting them to last that long so you can test it.

-Cream the butter, sugar, and vanilla in a stand mixer or with an electric hand beater at medium speed until fluffy; the butter should approximately double in size and turn pale yellow.
+Preheat oven to 375 F. Cream butter, sugar, and vanilla in a stand mixer or with an electric hand beater at medium speed until fluffy; the butter should approximately double in size and turn pale yellow.

 Sift flour and salt together.

 Add it in two or three batches to the creamed mixture; mix gently to incorporate it between each addition.
 Stir in walnuts.

 Pinch a walnut-size chunk of dough off, roll it into a ball, and place it on an ungreased cookie sheet.
 Repeat with remaining dough, leaving about 1 inch of space between each ball.

 Bake cookies for 12 to 15 minutes.
 Transfer walnut balls from cookie sheet to a wire rack using a spatula.
 Cool for 10 to 15 minutes.